KellyT1106FaiberB/Elastic_Scaling-vEPC/Elastic_vEPC/Entities/README.md

 **Entities Files**

-The Entities Files are available online in the URL:
+The configuration and execution files of all the vEPC entities are available online in the URL: